zblenlighten/power/Computer science.md

       - Layout the render tree (computes the exact position and size of each object)
       - Paint the render tree (takes in the final render tree and renders the pixels to the screen)
     - **TCP four-way handshake**
-6. Browser → LCD screen
+6. Web browser → LCD screen

 - Network security
   - Cryptography